Christophineonyinye/Christophine_lita-project/README.md

 # Christophine_lita project
- How I built a scalable infrastructure for smartshop company
+ How I designed and deployed a reliable web application infrastructure on AWS.